Con Edison Contracts Its Biggest Battery to Date in New York City

 All that offshore wind will need to be connected to transmission systems in Long Island and New York City, and be balanced with a grid that will be rapidly electrifying its building heating and transportation needs now served by fossil fuels.

-“Wholesale market revenue today may not be enough for a storage system like this to pencil out but, like planting an orchard, it's an investment in the future,” Finn-Foley said.
+“Wholesale market revenue today may not be enough for a storage system like this to pencil out, but, like planting an orchard, it's an investment in the future,” Finn-Foley said.
 “With massive amounts of offshore wind planned over the coming decade, this project will allow Con Ed to move toward its 300 MW interim storage target while 174 Power Global plans for a rich harvest down the line.”

-Con Edison has not awarded any other projects from its 2019 solicitation that would help meet its 2023 target for 300 MW of storage with at least four hours storage capacity.
+Con Edison has not awarded any other projects from its 2019 solicitation that would help meet its 2023 target for 300 MW of storage with at least four hours of storage capacity.
 But its pending petition with the New York Public Service Commission is expected to lead to additional procurements of utility-scale storage when approved next year, a Con Edison spokesperson told Greentech Media.